Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 Executing Selenium-IDE Tests on Different Browsers
 --------------------------------------------------
 While Selenium-IDE can only run tests against Firefox, tests developed with Selenium-IDE can be run against other browsers, using a simple command-line interface that invokes the Selenium-RC server.
-This topic is covered in the :ref:`Selenium-IDE Generated Code <IDE-generated-tests-section` chapter on Selenium-RC.
+This topic is covered in the :ref:`Run Selenese tests <html-suite>` section on Selenium-RC chapter.
 The *-htmlSuite* command-line option is the particular feature of interest.